Teaching Yoga

 Shakti Manocha | Yoga Teacher | Independent PracticeWhat is Teaching Yoga?

-Yoga Teacher Shakti Manocha has worked in Teaching Yoga for 15 years & 5 months.
-Yoga Teacher Shakti Manocha outlines Teaching Yoga as:
+Yoga Teacher Shakti Manocha invested 15 years & 5 months in Teaching Yoga.
+According to Yoga Teacher Shakti Manocha, Teaching Yoga is:

 Yoga is a group of physical, mental, and spiritual practices or disciplines which originated in ancient India